ironhack-labs/lab-css-recipes-clone/README.md

 ## Starter code

-The starter-code contains all the files, images, and text content needed to create the page.
+Each folder contains all the files, images, and text content needed to create the page.
 The text is in the `index.html`, and a css file is created in `main.css`.

 ## Deliverable